 Cape Town Travel Guide

-With great restaurants, spectacular scenery, perfect beaches and a Mediterranean climate, Cape Town encompasses everything you could need in a holiday destination:
+With exquisite restaurants, unique scenery, pristine beaches and a Mediterranean climate, Cape Town encompasses everything you could need in a holiday destination:

-In addition to the most famous tourist attractions, visitors can enjoy a traditional South African braai (barbecue) at lively township restaurants like Mzoli's, catch a rugby match at the historic Newlands Stadium, go on a pub crawl down Long Street, or browse the wares at one of the city's dozens of craft and food markets.
+In addition to the most famous tourist attractions, visitors can enjoy a traditional South African braai or shisa nyama (barbecue) at lively township restaurants like Mzoli's, catch a rugby match at the historic Newlands Stadium, go on a pub crawl down Long Street, or browse the wares at one of the city's delightful craft and food markets.

 Cape Town is a melting pot of cultures, with African influences blending with Cape Malay, British and Dutch culture.
 Mix in a blend of residents and tourists from all over the world, and you have a fascinating city that never fails to enchant.